Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Introduction

 In this paper we generalize their example and give explicit geometric decompositions and volume density computations for \emph{infinite alternating $k$-uniform tiling links}, alternating links whose projection graphs are edge-to edge tilings by regular polygons of the sphere (embedded in $S^3$), the Euclidean plane (in $\mathbb{R}^3$), or the hyperbolic plane (in $\mathbb{H}^2 \times I$) such that their symmetry groups have compact fundamental domain.
-(The terminology $k$-uniform refers to the fact there can be $k$ transitivity classes of vertices, for any finite $k$).
+(The terminology $k$-uniform refers to the fact there are $k < \infty$ transitivity classes of vertices).
 In the cases of Euclidean tilings and hyperbolic tilings, we avoid working directly with infinite links by taking a quotient of the infinite link complement by a surface subgroup of the symmetry group.
 In the case of a Euclidean tiling, we quotient by a $\mathbb{Z} \times \mathbb{Z}$ subgroup and obtain a finite link complement in a thickened torus $T \times (0,1)$.
 Independently, in \cite{Champanerkar6}, the authors also determine the hyperbolic structures for these alternating tiling links.

 In the case of a hyperbolic tiling, we consider thickened higher genus surfaces, denoted $S_g \times I$ where $g$ is the genus.
-These surfaces are permitted to be non-orientable, in which case the genus is defined as $g = (2 - \chi)/2$ where $\chi$ is the Euler characteristic.
-This definition differs from the standard ``non-orientable genus" by a factor of 2, with the benefit that all surfaces of a given genus have equal Euler characteristic, though in exchange surfaces may have half-integer genus.
+We restrict to orientable surfaces until the very end.
 When the specific genus is unimportant, we use $S \times I$ to denote any thickened surface of genus $g \ge 2$.

 The crossing number of a link in $S \times I$ is defined as the minimal number of crossings across all possible projections onto $S \times \{0\}$.
 It follows from \cite{AFLT02} and\cite{Fleming} that for an alternating link in $S \times I$, $c(L)$ is realized only for a reduced alternating projection of $L$ onto $S \times \{0\}$.
-We assume throughout that the two boundary components of $S \times I$ in the hyperbolic structure on $S \times I - L$ are totally geodesic, and hence the metric is uniquely determined (see Theorem \ref{uniquetotgeostructure}).
+We assume throughout that the two boundary components of $S \times I$ in the hyperbolic structure on $(S \times I) \setminus L$ are totally geodesic, and hence the metric is uniquely determined (see Theorem \ref{uniquetotgeostructure}).

+Our main theorem relates the geometry of the link complement $(S \times I) \setminus L$ to the geometry and combinatorics of the tiling.